New cosmological bounds on hot relics: Axions $\&$ Neutrinos: Introduction

-The final release of Planck 2018 temperature and polarization data~\cite{Akrami:2018vks}, offers a unique opportunity to update the existing bounds on the thermal axion mass, accounting also for the fact that neutrinos are massive particles, as robustly indicated by oscillation experiments~\cite{deSalas:2020pgw,deSalas:2018bym}: cosmology provides the most powerful mean to constrain their masses~\cite{deSalas:2018bym,Hagstotz:2020ukm,Vagnozzi:2019utt,Vagnozzi:2018pwo,Vagnozzi:2018jhn,Vagnozzi:2017ovm,Giusarma:2016phn,Bond:1980ha}.
+The final release of Planck 2018 temperature and polarization data~\citep{Akrami:2018vks}, offers a unique opportunity to derive updated bounds on the thermal axion mass, accounting also for the fact that neutrinos are massive particles, as robustly indicated by oscillation experiments~\citep{2020arXiv200611237D,deSalas:2018bym}: cosmology provides the most powerful mean to constrain their masses~\citep{deSalas:2018bym,2020arXiv200302289H,2019arXiv190708010V,Vagnozzi:2018pwo,Vagnozzi:2018jhn,Vagnozzi:2017ovm,Giusarma:2016phn,Bond:1980ha}.
 The paper is organized as follows.
-In Sec.~\ref{sec.Method} we describe our analysis method; in Sec.~\ref{sec.Results} we discuss our results; finally, in Sec.~\ref{sec.Conclusions} we present our conclusions.
+In Sec.~\ref{sec.Theory} we review the thermal processes of interest for this work; in Sec.~\ref{sec.Method} we describe our analysis method; in Sec.~\ref{sec.Results} we discuss our results; finally, in Sec.~\ref{sec.Conclusions} we present our conclusions.